RRR (soundtrack)

 RRR is the soundtrack album, composed by M. M. Keeravani, to the 2022 Indian Telugu-language epic action drama film of the same name, directed by S. S. Rajamouli, starring N. T. Rama Rao Jr., Ram Charan, Ajay Devgn, Alia Bhatt, and Olivia Morris while Samuthirakani, Shriya Saran, Ray Stevenson, and Alison Doody play supporting roles.

 The film featured seven tracks with lyrics written by Sirivennela Seetharama Sastry, Chandrabose, Suddala Ashok Teja, Ramajogayya Sastry, K. Shiva Dutta and Keeravani himself.
 Madhan Karky (Tamil), Riya Mukherjee and Varun Grover (Hindi), Mankombu Gopalakrishnan (Malayalam) and Varadaraj Chikkaballapura (Kannada), wrote lyrics for the dubbed versions.
 The album, was released by Lahari Music and T-Series on 16 April 2022.

+RRR became the second non-English language film to be screened at the Royal Albert Hall in London, receiving a standing ovation.
+The event featured a live performance of the film's score alongside the screening of the epic action film.
+The first non-English film to be screened at the venue was Baahubali: The Beginning, which was also directed by S.S.
+Rajamouli with the score composed by M.M.
+Keeravani.

 Production

 Rajamouli's cousin and norm collaborator M. M. Keeravani was recruited to score for the film.
 Music sittings began during March 2019, at the special manduva house constructed nearby, a specially erected set at the Aluminium factory in Hyderabad.
 Suddala Ashok Teja was hired as few of the primary lyricists in the same period.
 In September 2019, he wrote the lyrics for two songs of the Telugu version's soundtrack.

 On 21 September 2020, he announced through his Twitter account that work on the film's music has been paused for a while due to the COVID-19 pandemic lockdown in India.
 Music sessions resumed in early 2021.
 In April 2021, Vishal Mishra joined the session and worked for a single of the album along with Keeravani at a recording studio in Hyderabad.
 On 20 July 2021, Amit Trivedi announced that he recorded a song in the soundtrack album.
 On the same day, Keeravani announced that a young singer named Prakruthi recorded a song in the album.
 The same month, Anirudh Ravichander also recorded one song for the film.
 In July 2021, T-Series and Lahari Music acquired the audio rights of RRR in five languages, reportedly at an amount of ₹25 crore.